CodeTheCity/ten_percent_news/README.md

-# LEN - Local EasyNews
+# Ten Percent News

-LEN is an EasyRead formatted version of local news and events.
+Ten Percent News is an EasyRead formatted version of local news and events for people who have difficulties consuming text.